 The organization is recognized as a Point of Light through Charlotte Trravieso, a founding Board Member.
 The organization is primarily run by volunteers and has received national and international press.

 Every spring, Global Harmony Through Personal Excellence sponsors the “Celebration of Youth” essay contest, which is open to DC public school students in grades four through nine.
 The essay themes encourage students to examine their thoughts and feelings around their personal experiences.
 Students are asked to write about their lives in their own voices.
-Prominent media figures and authors are the judges, and people across the city gather to hear the finalists read their prize-winning essays.
-Winners and finalists are awarded money, a certificate and congratulatory letters from accomplished people.
+Prominent media figures and authors are the judges, and people across the city gather to hear the winners read their prize-winning essays.
+Winners and honorable mentions are awarded money, a certificate and congratulatory letters from accomplished people.

 Holiday Event: Children Bring Cheer to Elderly Residents